felixfbecker/langserver/README.md

 Write a program which speaks LSP over stdin and stdout (and/or runs a TCP listener and speaks LSP over the socket).

 You should test your language server using [VSCode](https://code.visualstudio.com/) as a reference client.
-To wire your language server to VSCode, [follow the `vscode-client` README](https://github.com/sourcegraph/sourcegraph/blob/master/lang/vscode-client/README.md).
+To wire your language server to VSCode, follow the [vscode-client README](https://github.com/sourcegraph/langserver/blob/master/vscode-client/README.md).

+RPC data will be normal LSP methods, so may develop your language server directly against [VSCode](https://code.visualstudio.com/) as a reference client implementation.
+I.e. you may test "hover", "jump-to-def", and "find-references" directly inside VSCode.

 ## Testing